filiph/filiphnet/src/text/pages/IfChange ThenChange.md

 Now, in the ideal world, we wouldn't need this lint at all, right?

 - Whenever a developer makes a change to one file, they should read all the associated comments, and there they will probably find something like "This should be kept in sync with XYZ."
 If they neglect to do it, then the code reviewer will surely correct that mistake!
 But let's be real: almost nobody reads the whole file that's being changed.
 - A statically typed codebase should catch these types of "forgotten manual sync" errors during writing.
 For example, a Dart switch statement will refuse to compile if you don't address every possible option.
 So if an enum value is added in one place, all the affected switch statements will be marked.
-But not all codebases are statically typed, not all language features can check exhaustiveness and not all correctness can be automatically dis-proven.
+But not all codebases are statically typed, not all language features can check for exhaustiveness and not all correctness can be automatically disproven by the analyzer.
 Plus, almost every codebase mixes more than one language (programming, markup, etc.).
 - A properly tested codebase should catch these bugs as soon as the unit tests run.
 But not all of these errors are simple to test, and some of them are nigh *impossible* to test without full, continuous integration testing — which, in turn, can be flaky, prohibitively hard to set up, and expensive to run.
 - In the modern world of A.I., an error like this should not be able to slip past automated LLM code review.
 But, well — try it.
 Unless it's a trivial example, chances are pretty high that the A.I. will miss it.
 (And even if it doesn't, the feedback comes a lot later than with a simple git hook that executes in a tiny fraction of a second on your workstation.)